 Do Weeds Die in the Winter?
 What You Should Know

 So, what exactly are weeds?
 Well, in the simplest of terms, a weed is a plant that’s growing where it’s not wanted.
 Some people say it’s an “undesirable” plant.
-I like the thorny weeds out front because they make lovely fluted blue blooms that some of the hummingbirds like.
+I like the thorny weeds out front because they make lovely fluted blue blooms that some hummingbirds like.
 But otherwise, yeah… they’re still weeds because they infiltrate the flower beds.
 But…do they ever die?

 Yes, some weeds die during the winter if they are annuals.
 If they are perennials, they usually go dormant, so they look like they’re dead, but they’re not really dead.
 They just aren’t photosynthesizing as much because it’s the season with less sunlight and warmth.